Protesters gather in Glens Falls (updated)

 Covered a protest today in Glens Falls.
 A first for me. pic.twitter.com/PmjRLrOBEJ— Greg Brownell (@glensfallsse) May 31, 2020

 Crowds grew as night fell and counter protesters arrived, with several dozen people on the Burger King corner of the circle.
-There was some shouting between the two sets of supporters.
-Glens Falls police had a strong presence at the site.
+There was some shouting between the two sets of people.
+There were several police officers at the scene.

 Anthony Grace of Queensbury said he showed up at the circle around noon and had been there all afternoon.
 He said it was not an organized protest by any group, but rather people had come and gone throughout the day.